Table of contents

 Installation

-, you can use the following command:
+To install the clipboard-tracker, you can use the following command:

 wget https://github.com/obaranovskyi/clipboard-tracker/raw/main/dist/clipboard-tracker -O ~/.local/bin/clipboard-tracker && chmod +x ~/.local/bin/clipboard-tracker